Donatienneobry/Global-Mobile-2025-Power-BI-Project/README.md

 ---

 ## Objectives
-- Analyze the global smartphone market in 2025 by brand and model.
+- Analysis of the global smartphone market.
 - Highlight the most influential technical features on device positioning.
 - Identify the most performant brands based on volume, price, and customer ratings.
 - Extract key insights to support data‑driven decisions for product and marketing strategy.